Centrality Measures in Networks: Introduction

+After having characterized the base way in which centrality measures process information and depend on nodal statistics, we then provide two results that classify specific centrality measures and the nodal statistics that they use.
+These are degree centrality, which only pays attention to immediate connections; and a centrality measure that depends on a weighted neighborhood nodal statistic.
+The latter type of centrality measure is tied down by axioms that require that a centrality measure: depend only on shortest paths and not on cycles; give higher centrality to nodes that are closer to other nodes closer (all else held constant); and give the same marginal credit to adding a node at a given distance in different networks.
+These theorems are a first step in a broader research agenda to develop characterizations of the many other usual centrality measures and nodal statistics.

-The introduction of nodal statistics is also of great help in identifying social networks for which all centrality rankings coincide.
-Because the ranking induced by different centrality measures can be deduced by understanding how their corresponding nodal statistics differ, centrality measures coincide if and only if all nodal statistics generate the same order.
-This is easier to check and enables us to provide a full characterization of trees for which all centrality measures coincide based on an examination of nodal statistics.\footnote{A similar, but more restrictive exercise appears in \citet*{koenigtz2014} who show that all centrality rankings coincide in nested-split graphs.} Finally, we compare network statistics on some simulated networks.
+The introduction of nodal statistics also helps in identifying social networks for which all centrality rankings coincide.
+Because the ranking induced by different centrality measures can be deduced by understanding how their corresponding nodal statistics differ (presuming that weightings are decreasing in distance), centrality measures coincide if and only if all nodal statistics generate the same order.
+This enables us to identify the trees for which all centrality measures coincide based on an examination of nodal statistics.\footnote{ This is somewhat reminiscent of \citet*{koenigtz2014} who show that many centrality rankings coincide in nested-split graphs, which have a strong hierarchical form.
+Trees admit more variation, and so the characterization here provides new insight, especially as it helps us understand when nodal statistics coincide.} In an appendix, we compare network statistics on some simulated networks.

-We discuss the associated literature that has characterized particular centrality measures later in the paper, once it becomes relevant and then can be compared to our axioms.
-The short summary is that our main contributions relative to the previous literature provide a comprehensive axiomatization of centrality measures via a common set of axioms, along with the introduction of the concept of nodal statistics; and to show that standard centrality measures differ only in terms of the network information that they take into account, and not how that information is processed.
+We discuss the associated literature later in the paper, as it becomes relevant.
+The short summary is that our main contributions relative to the previous literature are (i) to introduce the concept of nodal statistics, (ii) to axiomatize centrality measures via a common set of axioms showing how they process nodal statistics via exponential weighting, (iii) to use this to develop a taxonomy of centrality measures in terms of what information about a nodes' position that they take into account, and on how they weight that information, (iv) and to provide some further properties that single out some centrality measures and to understand which sorts of trees are such that the nodal statistics coincide.